 What is a healthy diet?

 There are many ways you can eat to support your heart health and all of them are simple variations on a common dietary theme.
 The key is to base your diet around foods that are as close to how they are found in nature as possible.
-This means eating plenty of vegetables and fruit.
-Include some intact whole grains in place of refined grains: legumes, nuts, seeds, and other sources of healthy fats such as oily fish.
-You can also include non-processed lean meats or poultry and/or dairy.
+This means eating plenty of vegetables and fruit, some whole grains in place of refined grains, legumes, nuts, seeds, and other sources of healthy fats such as oily fish.
+You may also choose to include non-processed lean meats, poultry and/or dairy.

 By following a heart-healthy way of eating and in the right amounts, then you will be ensuring that you get all the nutrients you need to support your health.

 - the balance and proportions of heart-healthy foods to eat

-- foods that can be substituted for each other within food groups, and
+- similar foods that can be substituted for each other, and

-- the types of food to eat for good heart health.
+- the variety and types of food to eat for optimal heart health.